enzonjagi/Flutter_Apps/README.md

 <p>
-The purpose of this repo is to create multiple Flutter apps working with Django. and consume this apis with apps.
+The purpose of this repo is to create multiple Flutter apps working with Django.
 This will be done in phases:
 </p>

 * <b>Follow along tutorials</b>: Being a beginner, I will start with the follow along tutorials